tiffanyng23/spotify-app/README.md

 # Spotify Artist Discovery Page
 View Project on Fly: <a href="https://spotify-app.fly.dev/"> Spotify Artist Page</a>

-A Spotify Artist Discovery Page with the aim of being a tool to discover the music of an artist of the users choosing, with a focus on artist albums and album tracks.
-This page is meant to be used as an additional tool alongside Spotify, as it is used to search for a specific artist the user is interested in thoroughly exploring the music of.
-It is not meant to be used to search for specific tracks, since the regular Spotify App is effective for that use case.
+A Spotify Artist Discovery Page with the aim of being an artist exploration tool, with a focus on exploring a new artist's albums and album tracks.
+This dashboard is meant to be used as an additional tool alongside Spotify, to discover the music of a new artist the user is interested in.
+It is not meant to be used to search for specific tracks, as the regular Spotify App is effective for that use case.
 The <a href="https://developer.spotify.com/documentation/web-api">Spotify Web API</a>  was used to gather album and track information.
 Information was requested for the following endpoints: Get Artist, Get Artist's Albums, Get Artist's Top Tracks, Get Album, Get Album Tracks, and Get Track.

 ## Why Did I Make this Page?